Noahnut/simple-key-value-DB/README.md

 - [X] Change store data object type from JSON to binary
 - [X] Persistency store from the sst file which when the program restart can build the sst from the old data
 - [X] WAL (Write Ahead Log) Prevent the Data loss when data still in the memory table
-- [ ] bloom filter prevent the Read the not exist data
 - [ ] integration test for the database
 - [ ] benchmark test for the database
 - [ ] TCP connect option instead of CLI
+- [ ] bloom filter prevent the Read the not exist data (with the sc)
-- [ ] CLI database client with auto complete
+- [ ] CLI database client with auto complete (Ternary search tree)
 - [ ] Buffer Pool
 - [ ] Key Value Transaction
 - [ ] Cluster